KingArthur0205/LLM-Annotator/README.md

     transcript_path="data/alltranscripts_423_clean_segmented.csv",
     sheet_source="data/MOL Roles Features.xlsx",
-    n_uttr=30, # No. of utterances to include in one LLM request if_wait=True # This keeps the program running until the annotations are generated.
+    n_uttr=30, # No. of utterances to include in one LLM request if_wait=True, # This keeps the program running until the annotations are generated. mode="CoT" # This sets the annotations with advanced reasoning techniques )
-)
 ```